-During the Autumn, the group reinvigorated its crystal sales channels through the launch of Ajka-Crystal.com targeting US and western European markets as well as refurbishing its prime retail locations in Budapest.
+During the Autumn of 2020, the group reinvigorated its crystal sales channels through the launch of Ajka-Crystal.com targeting US and western European markets as well as refurbishing its prime retail locations in Budapest.
 Management expects these actions should result in improved sales of crystal in the future.
-Despite this, there was a significant year on year fall in sales of crystal products of approximately EUR 2.6 million.

-The overall income for the year amounts to EUR 30,547,741 which is impacted by the net sales and the financial revenue (31 December 2019: EUR 38,043,832).
+The overall income for the year amounts to EUR 28,386,368 which is impacted by the net sales and the financial revenue (31 December 2020: EUR 30,547,741).

-The net result for the year is a profit of EUR 11,213,701.
+The net result for the year is a profit of EUR 25,650,961.